 Eligibility to Compete

 No team member will be allowed to participate until all medical forms, waivers and the acknowledgment of the Code of Conduct have been completed and returned and all dues are current.

-No Alcohol, Drugs or Tobacco
+No Alcohol, Drugs, Vaping, or Tobacco Use

 Any use of these will result in your dismissal from the team.
 You cannot be at your best if using substances while training.
 The team is a self-policed group.
 You must watch out for each other.
 You have a responsibility to each other to keep yourself and your teammates eligible to compete.